mikotonoku/Multilayer-Perceptron-Network/README.md

 # Multilayer Perceptron Network
-Example of two simple multilayer perceptron networks written in MATLAB.
 The purpose of the task was to create a **multilayer perceptron (MLP) neural network** for **classification and approximation**.

 You can review the documentation for my two codes related to this task. :bookmark_tabs: